Water is a renewable resource, thanks to the natural process of evaporation and precipitation.

 Human activities and environmental impacts

-Human activities such as over-extraction, pollution, and deforestation can interfere with the natural water cycle, making water less renewable.
+Human activities such as over-extraction, pollution, and deforestation affect the natural water cycle, thereby reducing the renewability of water.

-Overuse of water resources can lead to reduction of aquifers and reduced river flow.
-Pollution from chemicals and waste, such as litter can contaminate water, adding to waterways or river pollution, making it unsafe and harder to renew naturally.
+Overuse of water sources can eventually reduce the aquifers and there can be a reduction in the river flow.
+The chemicals and litter can contaminate water by adding it to the waterways or rivers thus making it unavailable and harder to renew itself.

 Challenges to Water's Renewability

-Overuse of water resources, especially in agriculture and industry, puts a strain on the availability of freshwater.
+- Overuse of water resources through agriculture and industry causes overstretch on the availability of freshwater.

-Climate change is altering weather patterns, which can disturb the water cycle and affect the renewability of water.
+- Climate change is changing weather patterns, thus disturbing the water cycle and the renewability of water.

 The Bottom Line